rudywaltz/custom-element-workshop/03/README.md

 - Make sure not to leave any unnecessary DOM element(s) after render.

 ## Helper
+- you can find UUID on npm, but here a simple solution for this workshop:

 ```js
 const uuid = placeholder => {